atomiv/atomiv.github.io/_authors/miroslav-trninic.md

 website:
 index: 43
 ---
 Miroslav is a Senior Software Developer, with extensive experience in Java Spring development.
-He has worked in various projects from small size MVP-s to large enterprise web applications.
-Miroslav has joined Atomiv to share his experience in Domain Driven Design (DDD).
+He has worked in various projects from small size MVP-s to large enterprise applications.
+Miroslav has joined Atomiv to share his experience with Domain Driven Design (DDD).